 When he is ready to start feeding, you may need to put a dab of breastmilk on the bottle nipple to help him make the connection between sucking the nipple and feeding.
 Also, some babies don’t like the sensation of cold latex nipples, so you may want to warm the nipple with warm water first.

-Timing: Most experts advise not to introduce a bottle to a breastfed baby until the baby is at least three or four weeks old and breastfeeding is well-established.
-When you are ready to begin, try to offer the bottle when your baby is hungry but generally happy and not overtired.
+Most experts advise not to introduce a bottle to a breastfed baby until the baby is at least three or four weeks old, and breastfeeding is well-established.
+When you are ready to begin, try to offer the bottle when your baby is hungry but generally happy and not overly tired.
 If your child is screaming, wait until another time to introduce the bottle.
-Also, some babies are more easy-going about change than others.
+Also, some babies are more easygoing about change than others.
 If your little one won’t take the bottle the first few times, be patient, and continue offering it, especially when he is hungry.

 If your baby has never used a bottle before, and if he is at least six months old, you might want to try going straight to a sippy cup.
 Some little ones are perfectly content to use a sippy cup rather than a bottle, and it may save you the trouble of weaning from a bottle later on.
 Additionally, if your baby absolutely refuses to try a bottle, you might need to help him take little sips of milk directly from a small cup or spoon.
 Whatever you do, don’t make feeding time into a battle.
 If your baby is absolutely not interested in a bottle, try again another time.

 Now what about you?
 You may feel some sadness about beginning the process of weaning, but remember that you have done (and will continue to do) the very best that you can for your baby.
 Make sure you keep yourself physically comfortable with all of the recommended comfort measures while weaning.
 And remember, if you need more support or ideas, you can always go to the JustMommies Feeding and Nutrition discussion boards.